Network-Direction/chatbot/docs/web-service.md

 - - - -
 ## web-service.py
 ### To Do
-  (1) Find out why users get presented with two authentication web screens when the process first starts
-  (2) Find an alternative to saving the token in a file; Variables don't work simply between Flask routes
+  Find an alternative to saving the token in a file; Variables don't work simply between Flask routes

 &nbsp;<br>